adityaraju926/project1-intelligent-agents/README.md

 **Experiments:** Trained on subsets of 5K, 10K, and 20K samples to compare performance

+---

 ## Evaluation

-Evaluation is run on the base model and the fine tuned models (5K, 10K, 20K samples) using a test set of 500 candidates sampled from `data/test.csv`.
-Models are loaded one at a time to manage memory.

-Each candidate is formatted into the same instruction prompt used during fine-tuning and passed through the model.
-The generated response is parsed into a binary hire/no-hire decision using keyword matching.
+The evaluation covers the base model and the fine-tuned models (5K, 10K, and 20K samples) using a test set of 500 samples from `data/test.csv`.
+Each candidate sample is formatted into the same instruction-style prompt used during training.
+The model generates a response, which is then converted into a binary decision: **hired (1)** or **not hired (0)**.

 ### Metrics

-**Accuracy** — fraction of predictions that match the ground truth `is_employed` label.
-Ensures fine-tuning does not degrade the model's usefulness as a hiring tool.
+- **Overall Accuracy:** The percentage of predictions that match the ground truth label (`is_employed`).
+This indicates whether fine-tuning improves or maintains the model’s ability to make correct hiring decisions.

-**Gender Bias Rate** — for each candidate, two prompts are run with `Gender: Male` and `Gender: Female` (everything else identical).
-The bias rate is the fraction of cases where the model's decision changes based solely on gender.
-A perfectly unbiased model scores 0.

-**Demographic Parity Gap** — measures the difference in overall predicted hire rates between male and female candidates across the full test set.
-Captures systematic skew toward one group even when individual predictions don't fully flip.
-A score of 0 means equal hire rates predicted for both genders.
+- **Accuracy by Gender:** Accuracy is calculated separately for male and female candidates to check whether the model performs differently across genders.

+- **Hire Rate:** The proportion of candidates predicted as “hired” within each gender, regardless of the ground truth.
+This shows if the model favors one group over the other.

+- **Demographic Parity Gap:** The absolute difference between male and female hire rates:
+`Parity Gap = | Hire Rate (Male) - Hire Rate (Female) |`
+A value of 0 means men and women are hired at the same rate.
+Larger values mean a stronger imbalance between genders.

+---

 ## Final Results & Conclusion